Mindfulness

 - Reading

-Each week there will be a short, thought provoking reading.
+Each week there will be a short, thought provoking readin

 - 40 Minute Group Sit